-Along the compound's dirt and gravel path, Matson introduced us to fascinating animals, each one with a heartwarming tale of rescue, emotional stability or physical improvement as a result of the center's nurture.
-We met Taz, a Eurasian lynx who has spent his entire life in captivity, having been shuffled around by different owners; Yogi, a binturong, whose parents were illegally imported from Southeast Asia; and Reno, a bobcat, who suffered serious injuries years ago after being struck by a car.
+As we walked along the compound's dirt and gravel path, Matson introduced us to fascinating animals, each one possessing a heartwarming tale of rescue, emotional stability or physical improvement as a result of the center's nurture.
+We met Taz, a Eurasian lynx who has spent his entire life in captivity, having been shuffled around by different owners; Yogi, a binturong, whose parents were illegally imported from Southeast Asia; and the bobcat Reno, who suffered serious injuries years ago after being struck by a car.

 The center never sells or gives away animals, but does loan them for responsible breeding practices to maintain species whose survival is threatened by disease, loss of habitat and unrestricted breeding.
 The center also is known worldwide for its expertise in binturongs and maintains a studbook, or breed registry, of this rare species in captivity in hopes of repopulating them in their native Southeast Asia.

 The facility is entirely outdoors, so dress appropriately for the weather, wear comfortable walking shoes and carry a bottle of water.
 Strollers are not permitted.
-Visitors are not allowed to touch or feed animals, but are encouraged to take pictures, so bring a camera.
+Visitors are not allowed to touch or feed the animals, but are encouraged to photograph them, so take a camera.

 Janice Lewine is the calendar and directory editor for Carolina Parent and the mother of three children.

 Location: North of Mebane near the intersection of Huffines Road (SR 1763) and E. Hughes Mill Road (SR 1762).
-Check the Web site for complete directions.
+Check the website for directions.

 Cost: Tours for an individual or family are $10 adults, $7 for ages 2-11; twilight tours for ages 12 and up are $25 each.
 Discounts for groups of 15 or more are available.